Certified Provisional Interpreter

 - Two consecutive interpreting face-to-face dialogue tasks

 Each task is delivered as a live role-play.
 There will be two role-players, one English-speaking and one LOTE-speaking for each role-play.

 You will be required to interpret in consecutive mode for each of the role-players.
 Each task will last 10-12 minutes and will be set in a different domain.

-NAATI expects that test candidates will have read and understood the following information prior to attending their test:
+It is essential that you also read and understand the following information prior to attending the test: